Bobby Eaton: Continental Wrestling Association (1980–1983)

-Mid-South Wrestling (1983–1985)
+Mid-South Wrestling (1983–1984)

 Soon after Eaton joined Mid-South Wrestling under promoter Bill Watts, he became part of the Midnight Express.
 Eaton teamed with former rival Dennis Condrey under the management of Jim Cornette to form a new version of the tag team.
 The Express had previously been a group of wrestlers consisting of Condrey, Randy Rose and Norvell Austin, but with Eaton's arrival, the Midnight Express worked exclusively as a two-man team.
 To complement the nickname "Lover Boy" Dennis, Eaton was nicknamed "Beautiful" Bobby (a reference to the phrase "Alabama the Beautiful").
 At first, The Express was booked in an angle with the Mid-South Tag Team Champions Magnum T. A. and Mr. Wrestling II.
 The highlight of the angle saw Eaton and Condrey tarring and feathering Magnum T. A. in the middle of the ring.
 The Express first won the tag team title when Mr. Wrestling II turned on Magnum T. A., attacking him during the title match and allowing Eaton and Condrey to win the title without much opposition.

 With Mr. Wrestling II and Magnum T. A. splitting up, the Midnight Express needed a new team to defend their newly won title against.
 They began a long series of matches against The Rock 'n' Roll Express (Ricky Morton and Robert Gibson) which ran well into the 1990s and spanned several wrestling promotions.
 The two teams feuded throughout 1984 in Mid-South Wrestling before the Midnight Express left the promotion.
 The Midnight Express versus Rock 'n' Roll Express series of matches were so well received by the fans that independent promoters continued to book them over a span of three decades and concluded with them wrestling the final match of the feud; Eaton against Ricky Morton.
 Morton won the match.

+Eaton, Condrey, and Cornette left Mid-South Wrestling in December 1984.

 World Class Championship Wrestling (1984–1985)

-From December 1984 to June 1985, The Midnight Express had a short stay in World Class Championship Wrestling in Texas, where they feuded mainly with The Fantastics (Bobby Fulton and Tommy Rogers).
+In December 1984, Eaton and Condrey (accompanied by Cornette) began wrestling regularly for the Texas-based World Class Championship Wrestling (WCCW) promotion.
+Upon arrival, they immediately began a feud with the Fantastics (Bobby Fulton and Tommy Rogers).
+At Christmas Star Wars in the Dallas Reunion Arena in December 1984, they unsuccessfully challenged the Fantastics for the NWA American Tag Team Championship.
+In January 1985, they defeated the Fantastics in the Dallas Sportatorium to win the NWA American Tag Team Championship.
+At Wrestling Star Wars later that month, they successfully defended the titles against the Fantastics.
+In March 1985, the titles were vacated after a controversial ending to a title match.
+At the 2nd Von Erich Memorial Parade of Champions in the Texas Stadium in May 1985, the Fantastics defeated the Midnight Express to win the vacant titles.
+The Midnight Express continued their feud with the Fantastics, but were unable to regain the titles.
+They left WCCW in June 1985, joining Jim Crockett Promotions that same month.